 Funding & Hours of Contribution

 The Auxiliary Police are funded via a modest budget approved by town meeting vote that covers the cost of uniforms and other reasonable operating expenses.
 Hours provided to the town through work and readiness training are all voluntary.
-Annually, we average between 2000 - 2500 hours of donated services.
+Annually we perform hundreds of hours of donated services.
 This breaks out to approximately 10% administration, 20% training and 70% active duty.

 Training is absolutely key to our success.
 One of the primary reasons we work the patrols and events that we do is to gain the required knowledge and experiences to perform effectively when we are called to action.
 It does not stop there however.

-Orientation starts once a candidate has graduated from the reserve academy and includes all necessary certifications before an officer steps foot in their uniform in the line of duty.
+Orientation starts once a candidate has graduated from an academy and includes all necessary certifications before an officer steps foot in their uniform in the line of duty.
 Typical orientation periods take approximately 2-3 months to complete and involves working alongside supervisors for a pre-set minimum period, more if needed.
 Once on active duty, training continues throughout their active membership through in-service training.

-In-service: Every officer is required to attend an annual MPTC In-Service program for full time officers and reserves/auxiliary.
-In addition, there is a four-hour training session once per month.
-Sample topics include law updates, motor vehicle stop procedures, building searches, domestic violence, officer survival and many more that are both class room and hands on.
-Annually the officers must pass daytime firearms qualifications and night time qualifications both with their handgun and patrol rifle conducted by qualified instructors and to the same standards as full time police officers.
+In-service: Every officer is required to attend an annual MPTC In-Service program with a requisite number of completed hours.
+In addition, there are four-hour in-house training sessions once per month, with make ups required for missed classes.
+Subjects cover a variety situations and procedures to enable officers to respond effectively and are conducted both in classroom settings and hands on.
+Annually the officers must pass daytime firearms qualifications and nighttime qualifications both with their handgun and patrol rifle conducted by qualified instructors and to the same standards as full-time police officers.
 The cost of all in-service and re-certification training is born by the department.